 Since its inception in 2018, AON has offered an innovative model of physician-led, community-based oncology management.
 AON preserves and elevates community oncology by helping its physicians navigate the complex healthcare landscape, providing them an efficient platform to work autonomously and thrive, and most importantly, improving the quality of patient care that is being delivered.
 We are an alliance of physicians and veteran healthcare leaders partnering to ensure the long-term success and viability of oncology diagnosis and treatment in community-based settings.
-As of March 31, 2023, we have approximately 123 physicians and advanced practice providers across 91 locations in 20 states and the District of Columbia.
+As of September 30, 2023, we have 109 physicians and 96 advanced practice providers across 85 locations in 19 states and the District of Columbia.
 Our robust platform provides oncology practices with comprehensive support, access to revenue- diversifying adjacent services and practice management expertise to empower physicians to make cancer care better for every patient.

-Our mission is to provide high quality, cost effective cancer care close to where patients live and work.
-We believe the key to accessible and equitable healthcare lies in the strength of community healthcare practices and we are committed to closing the gap in cancer care to ensure every patient has access to the optimal, comprehensive care needed to help in their fight against cancer.
+Our mission is to provide the best cancer care that is affordable and close to where patients live and work.
+We believe the key to accessible and equitable healthcare lies in the strength of community healthcare practices and we are committed to closing the gap in cancer care to ensure every patient has access to the optimal care needed to help in their fight against cancer.
 To accomplish this, we have practices in some of the most densely populated cities as well as rural areas where medical resources are scarce.
-We deliver cancer care innovation by bringing new treatments to the forum and also by ensuring access to the necessary adjacent services to provide comprehensive quality cancer care and preserving the delivery of personalized cancer care in the community oncology setting.
+We deliver cancer care to provide comprehensive quality cancer care and preserving the delivery of personalized cancer care in the community oncology setting.

-Through access to care-enhancing patient services such as a centralized specialty pharmacy, wide ranging clinical lab and pathology services, clinical research, diagnostic imaging, a fully integrated technology platform anchored by an oncology- specific electronic medical record system, as well as a caring management team and a variety of financial assistance programs, our patients receive expert cancer care at each of our clinics.
+Through access to care-enhancing patient services such as a centralized specialty pharmacy, wide ranging clinical lab and pathology services, a fully integrated technology platform anchored by an oncology- specific electronic medical record system, as well as a caring management team and a variety of financial assistance programs, our patients receive expert cancer care at each of our clinics.